Dr. Elliott: Is It A Treat Or Trash?

 Yellow 6- Linked to adrenal gland and kidney tumors, many carcinogens

-BHA or BHT- studies found usage caused cancer in
+BHA or BHT- studies found usage caused cancer in rats

 Propyl galate- preservative, prevent spoiling, might cause cancer